 The FMD program is a bit narrower in scope.
 FAS works with commodity and trade associations, known as cooperators, to promote U.S. commodities.
 Branded products, even if from small businesses, are ineligible for the FMD program.
 The program’s “projects generally address long-term opportunities to reduce foreign import constraints or expand export growth opportunities .”
 This can be done through infrastructure development, development of standards or many other means.
 Like MAP, FMD also has match requirements for cooperators.

 Both MAP and FMD are funded through the Commodity Credit Corporation, which has authority to borrow $30 billion per fiscal year and must be replenished by Congress.
 MAP funding has remained at $200 million annually since fiscal year (FY) 2006.
 The 2018 Farm Bill maintains that level through FY 2023.
 However, automatic government spending cuts called sequestration have reduced the actual spending.
 After this and administrative expenses, allocations to partners have ranged from $171.9 to $176.8 million since FY 2014 (Figure 1).
-Likewise, FMD has been funded at $34.5 billion since FY 1997 and is funded at that level through FY 2023, but principally sequestration has reduced cooperators’ allocations to levels of $24.6 to $27.5 million.
+Likewise, FMD has been funded at $34.5 million since FY 1997 and is funded at that level through FY 2023, but principally sequestration has reduced cooperators’ allocations to levels of $24.6 to $27.5 million.